 Historically, the Japan Government Bond 10Y reached an all time high of 7.59 in June of 1984.
-Japan Government Bond 10Y - data, forecasts, historical chart - was last updated on November of 2022.
+Japan Government Bond 10Y - data, forecasts, historical chart - was last updated on March of 2023.

-The Japan Government Bond 10Y is expected to trade at 0.27 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 0.35 in 12 months time.
+The Japan Government Bond 10Y is expected to trade at 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 0.38 in 12 months time.